 Scoop shops and restaurants often have separate service freezers that warm the ice cream up to a softer, more scoopable temperature, between 0 and 10 degrees Farenheit.
 But once ice cream enters the service freezer, that's it—it should be kept there, eaten, or melted down, as repeated trips between storage and service freezers can make for icier ice cream.

 That's not to say all the pros have it easy.
-At New York's Otto, gelato master Meredith Kurtzman doesn't have a super-cold blast freezer at all, so she adapts her recipes to handle relatively warm freezer temperatures.
+Gelato master Meredith Kurtzman, formerly of Otto Pizzeria, doesn't have a super-cold blast freezer at all, so she adapts her recipes to handle relatively warm freezer temperatures.
 Parks had the opposite problem at Table Three Ten—they only had a subzero freezer—so she altered her recipes to be scoopable at -23°C. At New York's Empellon restaurants, pastry chef Lauren Resler times her freezer's mechanized defrosting cycle to align with the evening's dinner rush—a tricky feat of planning and training her staff.

 Repeat after me: processed stabilizers don't make bad ice cream.
 Bad technique makes bad ice cream.